YouTube’s AutoDubbed audio feature automatically translates and dubs videos.

 Here are the steps users can follow to remove the auto-dubbing feature completely:

-Turn it off, or pick Original Language as default option.
+Turn it off or set Original Language as default.

 Video creators who wish to turn off YouTube's auto-dubbing can follow these steps: